brimdata/zed/docs/formats/vng.md

 This reassembly stream encodes 2*N+1 Zed values, where N is equal to the number of top-level Zed types that are present in the encoded input.
-To simplify terminology, we call a top-level Zed type a "super type", e.g., there are N unique super types encoded in the ZST file.
+To simplify terminology, we call a top-level Zed type a "super type", e.g., there are N unique super types encoded in the VNG file.

 These N super types are defined by the first N values of the reassembly stream and are encoded as a null value of the indicated super type.